Leviathan36/wifibang/README.md

 ## Attacks:

-1.catch handshake and sniffing  (based on airodump-ng and aireplay-ng) 2.process handshake     (based on aircrack-ng) (note) 3.jammer    (based on aireplay-ng)
+1. catch handshake and sniffing  (based on airodump-ng and aireplay-ng)
-4.router login form attack (based on THC-hydra) 5.sniffing  (NOT YET IMPLEMENTED::airodump-ng or tcpdump) 6.evil twin AP attack   (NOT YET IMPLEMENTED::hostapd) 7.DNS spoofing  (NOT YET IMPLEMENTED::DNS spoof) 8.clients port scanning (NOT YET IMPLEMENTED::NMAP) 9.clients vulnerability assessment (NOT YET IMPLEMENTED::openVAS) 10.clients exploitation (NOT YET IMPLEMENTED::metasploit)
+2. process handshake     (based on aircrack-ng) (note)
+3. jammer    (based on aireplay-ng)
+4. router login form attack (based on THC-hydra)
+5. sniffing  (NOT YET IMPLEMENTED::airodump-ng or tcpdump)
+6. evil twin AP attack   (NOT YET IMPLEMENTED::hostapd)
+7. DNS spoofing  (NOT YET IMPLEMENTED::DNS spoof)
+8. clients port scanning (NOT YET IMPLEMENTED::NMAP)
+9. clients vulnerability assessment (NOT YET IMPLEMENTED::openVAS)
+10. clients exploitation (NOT YET IMPLEMENTED::metasploit)

 **note** *I prefer this one instead hashcat because it's already includes into aircrack-ng suite (5° point).
 I know hashcat it's faster, but this script wasn't done to process long wordlists (to do this there are GPUs).
 This script was done to process short wordlist on fly with mobile device.*